-- 1. Open the FRITZ!Box user interface (see the section "Opening the User Interface" on page 26). - Enable the expert setting in the "System / Expert Mode" menu. - 3.
-Click "Wizards / Manage Your Telephony Devices" and then click "Configure New Device". - 4.
-Select the option "Telephone (with or without answering machine)" and then click "Next". - Select "LAN/WLAN (IP telephone)", assign a name and then click "Next". - 6.
-Assign a password. - 7.
-Enter the password, the user name and the registrar in your IP telephone.
+- 1. Open the FRITZ!Box user interface (see the section "Opening the User Interface" on page 28). - Enable the "Expert Mode" settings in the "System" menu. - Click "Wizards / Managing Your Telephony Devices" and then click "Next". - 4.
+Select the option "Telephone" and then click "Next". - 5.
+Select "LAN/WLAN (IP telephone)", assign a name and then click "Next". - 6.
+Assign a password.

+- 7. Enter the password, the user name and the registrar in your IP telephone.
 Be sure to consult the documentation for your telephone on how to do this. - 8.
 Confirm the Telephony Wizard of the FRITZ!Box by clicking "Next" and follow the instructions.